 By some metrics, the cloud market grew even faster in 2020 than in 2019.
 According to the TMT Predictions report, this was driven by increased demand due to COVID-19, lockdowns, and the work-from-anywhere business environment.
 Deloitte Global predicts that revenue growth will remain greater than 30% for 2021 through 2025 as companies migrate to the cloud to save money, become more agile, and drive innovation.

 With the pandemic driving more enterprises toward cloud, the market will likely emerge from the pandemic stronger than ever.
-Cloud providers and others in the ecosystem will also have the opportunity to capitalize on increased usage, while cloud users can seek to explore new ways for the cloud to create value.
+Cloud providers and others in the ecosystem will also have the opportunity to capitalise on increased usage, while cloud users can seek to explore new ways for the cloud to create value.
 In the near future, cloud technologies may become the dominant solution across all types of businesses.

 Women’s sports are now on track to be worth more than a billion dollars in the years ahead.
 Its ability to generate substantial TV audiences, deliver value to sponsors, and draw fans has been demonstrated on multiple occasions over the past decade.
-Just as COVID-19 has catalyzed fundamental reappraisals of many aspects of society, Deloitte Global predicts that women’s sports will also be perceived, promoted, and commercialized in new ways.
+Just as COVID-19 has catalysed fundamental reappraisals of many aspects of society, Deloitte Global predicts that women’s sports will also be perceived, promoted, and commercialised in new ways.

 Deloitte Global’s annual TMT Predictions report provides an outlook on technology, media and telecommunications trends that may disrupt and transform the business and consumer ecosystems worldwide.
 Visit www.deloitte.com/predictions to learn more, and connect with Deloitte and Predictions authors on Twitter: @DeloitteTMT, @Deloitte, @ariane_bucaille (Ariane Bucaille), @kwestcott911 (Kevin Westcott), @nobuookubo (Nobuo Okubo), @pjvlee (Paul Lee) @dunstewart (Duncan Stewart), @dajarvis (David Jarvis), and the hashtag #DeloittePredicts.